Theloudestsound/Theloudestsound/README.md

 My roles, in full explanation for anyone curious:

-✦ **Caretaker** —> A caretaker alter focuses on looking after the system’s emotional and mental well-being.
-This can include offering comfort, grounding others during stress, helping with self-care, and trying to keep things stable when emotions run high.
+Absolutely — here are **more in-depth but still clear** explanations that really spell out what each role means, without getting overwhelming:

+---

+✦ **Caretaker**
+"A caretaker alter focuses on the overall well-being of the system, both emotionally and mentally.
+This role often involves offering comfort, reassurance, and grounding when others are stressed, overwhelmed, or in distress.
+Caretakers may help with self-care reminders, emotional regulation, and creating a sense of safety during difficult moments.
+They tend to be more attentive to the needs of others in the system and may step in during high-stress situations to help stabilize emotions and prevent burnout or shutdowns."

-✦ **Boundary Manager** —> A boundary manager helps set, enforce, and protect personal boundaries for the system.
-This includes deciding what information is safe to share, when to say no, and stepping in if interactions become overwhelming or unsafe.
+✦ **Boundary Manager**
+"A boundary manager alter is responsible for establishing, communicating, and enforcing boundaries to keep the system safe.
+This includes deciding what personal information is okay to share, recognizing when conversations or situations become unhealthy, and stepping in to say no when needed.
+Boundary managers may limit interactions, end conversations, or redirect topics if something feels overwhelming or unsafe.
+If a boundary manager becomes more firm or direct, it is not meant to be rude, it is done to protect the system’s comfort, safety, and emotional health."

 ---